Written by Sky Taylor, Diet Bites

 While a stalk of celery contains minimal calories - often referred to as 'free calories', corn, potatoes and yams pack more punch where caloric values are concerned.
 Therefore, choose wisely.

-Has an RDA of 2 to 4 servings.
+The Fruit Group has an RDA of 2 to 4 servings.
 Again, choose wisely as caloric values can be immense.
 An apricot contains about 17 calories, 1/2 cup of most berries contain about 50 calories as does most varieties of melon while apples, bananas and pears tend to pack twice the number of calories.